John C Flavin

 In Baltimore, 11 years later, I didn’t stick to it.

-I teach sophomores and juniors at Overlea, a high school situated right at the city line, and importantly, on the County side of that line.
-Students appear and disappear and sometimes reappear to and from their desks all year because Overlea is often a transitory stop for parents of Baltimore City Public School relocating to the County for what they hope will be a better, and safer, education; meanwhile, other families regularly move away from Overlea, also in search of America’s promise.
+At Overlea, being at the City line, students appeared and disappeared and sometimes reappeared to and from their desks all year because Overlea was and still is a transitory stop for parents of Baltimore City Public Schools relocating to the County for what they hope would be a better, and safer, education; meanwhile, other families regularly moved away from Overlea and further into the County, also in search of America’s promise.

 It was my first year there, 12th overall.
-I was in the hallway conferencing with another student about her attendance, and when I came back in, Deon was standing in the middle of the classroom, looking at his phone and describing to the other students a meme about female genitalia.
-Out loud.
+I was in the hallway conferencing with another student about her attendance, and when I came back in, Deon was entertaining in the middle of the classroom, looking at his phone and describing to the other students a meme about female genitalia.
 Everyone laughed, as I entered just in time for the punchline — and the most descriptive part.

 “What the hell are you doing, Deon?
 Are you serious?
 You can NOT talk like that!”